ChenMengjie/Vpaper2018/README.md

 ### Introduction

-The directory contains the code to reproduce all the analysis present in the paper: .
+The directory contains the code to reproduce all the analysis and figures presented in the paper: .

-**VIPER()** can be found at: https://github.com/ChenMengjie/VIPER
+**VIPER** can be found at: https://github.com/ChenMengjie/VIPER